Sprint posts wider quarterly loss

-(Reuters) - Sprint Nextel Corp (S.N) posted a wider loss in the third quarter as it spent heavily on a network upgrade and lost customers from its iDen network, which it is shutting down.
+Oct 25 (Reuters) - Sprint Nextel Corp posted a wider loss in the third quarter as it spent heavily on a network upgrade and lost customers from its iDen network, which it is shutting down.

 Net operating revenue rose to $8.76 billion from $8.33 billion in the year-ago quarter and compared with Wall Street expectations for $8.8 billion, according to Thomson Reuters I/B/E/S.